-The major groups present in the study area are Limbu, Rai, Tamang.
-Most of the houses are made by stone and wood.
-Most of the houses are found having one or two rooms.
-In the house, they use one room as kitchen and sitting room; other room is used to keep their religious materials.
-Total houses are cleaned mostly once a year, especially in Dashain.
+Settlement is also an indication in Nepal of the ethnic compactness of the different communities, cultural environmental diversities are reflected through the pattern type and from of settlement.
+The major groups present in the study area are Bhote, Kami and other.
+Kami are generally situated separately than other community.
+Kami are supposed to be untouchable and their houses are built far from other.
+Most of houses are made by stone and wood.
+Most of the houses are found to be having one is two rooms.
+In the house, they use one room is kitchen and sitting room other room is used to keep their religion materials.
+The houses sizes of Bhote are very wide for to do their social, cultural and religious program.
+Total houses are cleaned mostly once a year, especially in Losar.

-4.9 Development Infrastructure in Savapokhari VDC
+4.9 Development Infrastructure in Chepuwa VDC

-Savapokhari VDC is also one of the back warded VDCs in the development sector among 33 VDCs in Sankhuwasava district.
-It has been back warded every sector of development infrastructures in comparing to other VDC of the district.
-Towards the education sector there are 8 government schools, among them one is higher secondary.
-Health facility is also available to the people; one Health Post is in Savapokhari VDC ward NO. 2.
-For major condition of the patient, the people of this VDC are referred to Sankhuwasava District Hospital.
+Chepuwa VDC is also one of the back warded VDCs in the development sector among 33 VDCs in Sankhuwa sava District.
+It has been back warded every sector of development infrastructures in comparing to other VDC of district.
+Towards the education sector covering total population density there are 8 government schools, one higher secondary.
+Health facility is also available to the people; one Health Post is in Chepuwa VDC ward No. 5.
+For major condition of the patient the people of this VDC are referred to Sankhuwa sava District Hospital.
 But the VDC is rich in local resources.
-The major productions are millet, wheat, maize, potato and so on.
-About 50 percent of the total land is used for agriculture production and about 30 percent of total agricultural land is receiving irrigation facility.
+The major productions are millet, wheat, maize, potato, Apple and so on.
+About 50 percent land of total land is used for agriculture production and about 30 percent of total agricultural land is receiving irrigation facility.
 This facility is boosting up economy sector of this area.
-In addition to this; river, Kuwa, Mul Dhara and stream are main sources of water for drinking, irrigation and domestic use.
+In addition to this; Kuwa, Mul Dhara and stream are main source of water for drinking, irrigation and domestic use.

 Telephone lines have been extended to this VDC, telecommunication service is available but there is not e-mail internet service.
-Although, electricity facility has not available yet, all over the houses of all nine wards of the VDC has solar system.
-A Post Office, a Police Office, one Food Institution Office are in Savapokhari VDC.
+Electricity facility hasn't all the ward of VDC but has sollar system all over the houses.
+A Post Office, a Police Office, one Food institution Office are in Chepuwa VDC.